klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 - [d3](https://github.com/d3/d3/blob/master/API.md)

 I definitely upped my skills with d3 more than I would have just doing the FCC certifications.
 It's an incredible library, though sometimes the documentation is a bit tricky to parse.
 I wish they had different examples.
 I did find a couple of other good posts that helped me, like [this one](https://www.d3indepth.com/geographic/) from d3indepeth and
-[this one](https://bl.ocks.org/mbostock/5562380) from Mike Bostock, the creater of d3.
+[this one](https://bl.ocks.org/mbostock/5562380) from Mike Bostock, the creator of d3.

 - [mapshaper](https://mapshaper.org/)